 The origin of Fort Steele is closely linked to the discovery of gold on nearby Wild Horse Creek in the 1860s.
 The gold rush peaked in 1865 when an estimated 5,000 prospectors flooded into Fisherville combing the hills in search of their fortune.
 The gold strike was rich, as many men reportedly earned from $40,000 to $60,000 that summer.

 One would-be miner named John Galbraith recognized the need for providing a crossing over the Kootenay River and started a ferry service.
-A small cluster of buildings grew up around his ferry office and became known as Galbraith’s Ferry.
+A small cluster of buildings grew up around his ferry office and the town became known as Galbraith’s Ferry.
 Records indicate John Galbraith charged $5 per person and $10 per animal to use his ferry service, a huge amount of money at that time.
 The Galbraith family earned a lucrative income from the ferry operation until the first bridge was built in 1888.
 By that time, they were well established as the town’s founding family.

 By the fall of 1865 the rich and easy-to-access gold diggings close to the surface were largely depleted.
 To make a profit, miners had to invest money in shafts or hydraulic equipment.
 Interested only in the quick profits of a new strike, most of the 5,000 miners moved on in search of better prospects.
 By 1882, only 11 settlers lived in the East Kootenay district.
 The completion of the Canadian Pacific Railway to Golden in 1885 encouraged settlers and prospectors to once more venture into the region.